sixcious/url-incrementer/_docs/HELP.md

 For example, say you start Auto Incrementing at page=1 with a `Times` of `9`; every page from page=2 to page=10 will be shuffled randomly and you will be guaranteed to see each page only once -- just in a random order.
 Here's an example:

-    page=...
-1,5,4,9,10,7,2,8,3,6
+    page=5,4,9,10,7,2,8,3,6

+Please note that the starting URL (page=1) is not included in the shuffled array; just the incremented URLs.
 You can also turn on `Auto Repeat` mode at the same time and it will re-shuffle the URLs after it repeats and goes back to the starting URL.
-But note that the starting URL (e.g. page=1) is not part of the shuffled URLs.
+But since the starting URL (e.g. page=1) is not part of the shuffled URLs, you'll always know when it repeats and goes back to the start.

 Also, you can adjust the `Shuffle Limit` in the Options to set a max upper bound in Normal Incrementing mode, which will apply in both directions.
 For example, a `Shuffle Limit` of `1000` means URLI will pre-calculate and shuffle 500 incremented URLs and 500 decremented URLs (in relation to the starting URL).